bouyagas/syllabus/schedule.md

 * All class meetings will be 6-8pm on the specified date, location TBD.
 * All assignments, unless otherwise specified, should be completed by the following class.
+* Estimated times for homework are included, where possible.
 * All class content is subject to change.

 ## July 22